 Lithium And Seroquel

 Lithium is commonly used for the treatment of manic depressive disorders and bipolar disorders.
-When lithium and Seroquel are combined together, it can cause serious drug interactions.
+When lithium and this medication are combined, it can cause serious drug interactions.

 Seroquel And Benadryl